ineiti/fledger/WIP.md

 # Dates

 2022-01-29:
+- high-level: Explore a framework for having multiple modules interacting with each other
+- high-level: Propose a set of modules that can work together (random-connections, gossip-events)
 - for the unique messages: also encode the time in the msgID, so that an updated unique message is also transmitted.
 Currently the msgID == nodeID, so if the 'created' field is updated, the message is not retransmitted.